-The FX trading portfolio at Northern Trust is composed of spot, forward, and non-deliverable forward currency transactions.
+The GFX trading portfolio at Northern Trust is composed of spot, forward, and non-deliverable forward currency transactions.
+For GFX, spot risk is driven primarily by foreign exchange rate (FX) risk, and forward risk is driven primarily by interest rate (IR) risk.
 The portfolio holds no futures, options, or structured derivatives.
-As of December 31, 2018, approximately 99% of FX contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 48 days.
+As of June 30, 2020, approximately 99% of GFX contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 47 days.

-As of December 31, 2018, Northern Trust authorized trading in 55 different currencies.
+As of June 30, 2020, Northern Trust authorized trading in 56 different currencies.
 In response to changes in liquidity, client demand, and the economic, political, and regulatory environment of each currency's domicile, currencies may be dropped from or added to the tradable list and position limits may be revised.

-Other Nonmaterial Trading Activities
+Other Non-material Trading Activities